 30. You shall be holy people to Me "Be holy in a human way, be holy while dealing with the temptations of normal people.
-God already has enough angels" (Menahem Mendel of Kotzk).
-The distinguishing mark of the holy person, unlike the animal, is the ability to control appetite.
+God already has enough angels" (Menaḥem Mendel of Kotzk).
+The distinguishing mark of the holy false rumors The literal meaning of this shall not join hands with the guilty to act as a malicious witness: You shall neither side with the mighty to do wrong-you shall not give perverse testimony in a dispute so as to pervert it in favor of the mighty -nor shall you show deference to a poor man in his dispute.